-&lt;sup>21 ORR: Disaggregated train punctuality and reliability performance on the rail network - periodic by sub-operator - table 3.9
+22 ORR: Disaggregated train punctuality and reliability performance on the rail network - periodic by sub-operator - table 3.9

-- 4.44 Strategic development that is well located and can provide good connectivity to the rail network has potential to support sustainable travel behaviour.
-There are stakeholder aspirations to build new stations, particularly on Arun Valley Line to improve access to the railway.
+- travelling by rail and would also be expected to improve reliability but this is not currently funded. - 4.44 With the exception of Gatwick Airport Station, most railway stations in West Sussex have scope to facilitate greater use based on their current configuration.
+There are access issues at some stations such as East Grinstead that need to be addressed to enable access by persons with reduced mobility.
+Furthermore, improving bus and active travel access to railway stations would promote door-to-door sustainable transport journeys. - 4.45 Strategic development that is well located and can provide good connectivity to the rail network has potential to support sustainable travel behaviour.
+There are stakeholder aspirations to build new stations, particularly on the Arun Valley Line to improve access to the railway.
 As most rail lines in West Sussex currently operate at or close to capacity, introducing new stations could adversely affect performance or reduce services at existing stations.
 Therefore, the benefits of introducing new stations would need to outweigh these adverse impacts in order to be supported by the rail industry.
-Furthermore, there is potential for new stations to abstract passengers from the bus network in areas where these services compete. - 4.45 The interfaces between rail and highway networks, including road, footways and PRoW level crossings can present safety, traffic congestion and severance and connectivity issues that can be difficult to resolve.
-As strategic development takes place and other opportunities arise, these opportunities should be explored to improve facilities for crossing the railway that may facilitate level crossing closures. - 4.46 The Williams Rail Review has made recommendations about the future organisation and operation of the rail network in light of the impacts of the COVID-19 pandemic.
+Furthermore, there is potential for new stations to abstract passengers from the bus network in areas where these services compete. - 4.46 The interfaces between rail and highway networks, including road, footways and PRoW level crossings can present safety, traffic congestion and severance and connectivity issues that can be difficult to resolve.
+As strategic development takes place and other opportunities arise, these opportunities should be explored to improve facilities for crossing the railway that may facilitate level crossing closures. - 4.47 The Williams Rail Review has made recommendations about the future organisation and operation of the rail network in light of the impacts of the COVID-19 pandemic23.
 The Government has announced that a new system will replace the train operator franchise system.
 New partnerships will be established between Great British Railways and local and regional government to give local leaders a greater say in how the railways are run in their area.
-This presents an potential opportunity to influence the way the railway is operated to ensure it aligns with the County Council's objectives but as railways cross local authority boundaries, objectives and priorities will need to be agreed with strategic partners such as neighbouring local transport authorities.
-Transport for the South East provides a mechanism to undertake this work by working across local authority boundaries with strong links to Government and the rail industry.
+This presents a potential opportunity to influence the way the railway is operated to ensure it aligns with the County Council's objectives but as railways cross local authority boundaries, objectives and priorities will need to be agreed with strategic partners such as neighbouring local transport authorities.
+TfSE provides a mechanism to undertake this work by working across local authority boundaries with strong links to Government and the rail industry.